kinoute/moviestills/README.md

 ## Contribute

 This is my first project in Golang.
 Therefore, pull requests, suggestions or bug reports are appreciated.
-A major refactoring is not excluded while I still learn the language.
+A major refactoring is not excluded since I'm still learning the language.

 ### Add a new website

 You can contribute to this scraper by adding a new website which provides high-quality movie snapshots.
 To do that, there are four steps:

 1. Create a new file in the `websites` folder with the *simplified* name of the website (eg. `yahoo.go`).
 Check how other websites were implemented and scraped with the [Colly](https://github.com/gocolly/colly) library.
 You need to define a main URL as a constant (the first URL that will get visited) and a main function such as `yahooScraper()` where your Colly logic will do the work.
 2. Once you created a scraper for a website, you need to add this new scraper in the available options of the app in `main.go`.
-Edit the `sites` map by adding the *simplified* name of the website as a key and add the scraper's function as a value (eg. `websites.yahooScraper`).
+Edit the `sites` map by adding the *simplified* name of the website as a key and the scraper's function as a value (eg. `websites.yahooScraper`).
 3. Create a unit test for the website, eg `yahoo_test.go`.
-For that test, we are not going to test with Colly but only with [GoQuery](https://github.com/PuerkitoBio/goquery), a library that makes HTML/CSS parsing easy.
+For that test, we are not going to test with Colly but only with [GoQuery](https://github.com/PuerkitoBio/goquery), a library that makes HTML/CSS parsing easy, on which Colly is based.
 We just want to make sure the CSS selectors we use in our scraper are still up-to-date and are still filtering correctly the data we are looking for.
 4. Edit the [Supported Websites](#supported-websites) table in the `README` file and write detailed informations about the website you added – please make sure websites are sorted alphabetically in the table.

 ## Support